kavvykav/SYSC3303-project/docs/README.md

 ### floor

 - **floor.Floor.java:** Represents the floor.Floor subsystem
-- **common.FloorData.java:** Represents the information to be shared between subsystems, including timestamp, floor number, direction, and requested floor.
+- **floor.FloorData.java:** Represents the information to be shared between subsystems, including timestamp, floor number, direction, and requested floor.
 - **common.UDPClient.java:** Handles communication with the scheduler.Scheduler using UDP.